 By Greggory Warren, CFA | Senior Stock Analyst

-One of the primary goals of our Ultimate Stock-Pickers' concept is to come up with investment ideas that not only reflect the most recent buying and selling activity of top investment managers, but are timely enough for investors to get some value from them.
-By cross-checking the most current valuation work and opinions of Morningstar's own stock analysts against the actions of some of the best equity managers in the business, we hope to uncover ideas that investors will find useful.
-With more than two thirds of our Ultimate Stock-Pickers having already reported their third-quarter holdings, we've scoured through the trading activity of these top managers to get an early read on how some of them have been putting money to work.
+When we relaunched the Ultimate Stock-Pickers concept nearly four years ago, one of our primary goals was to uncover potential investment ideas that not only reflected the most recent buying and selling activity of top investment managers, but would be timely enough for investors to get some value from them.
+We felt this could be achieved by cross-checking the most current valuation work and opinions of Morningstar's own stock analysts against the actions of some of the best equity managers in the business.
+With more than two thirds of our Ultimate Stock-Pickers having already reported their fourth-quarter holdings, we've scoured the trading activity of these top managers to get an early read on how some of them have been putting money to work.

-Looking at the purchases that our Ultimate Stock-Pickers make in any given period, we tend to hone in on both high-conviction purchases and new-money buys.
+Looking at the purchases that our Ultimate Stock-Pickers make in any given period, we hone in on both high-conviction purchases and new-money buys.
 We believe that managers send signals about the level of conviction they have in a position by how much of their portfolio (on a percentage basis) they're willing to commit to a given name at any point in time.
-For example, we can generally assume that the managers at FMI Large Cap (FMIHX), which had 5.8% of its stock portfolio invested in 3M Company (MMM) at the end of the September quarter, compared to just 2.3% in Willis Group Holdings (WSH), have a higher degree of conviction in 3M than they do in Willis Group.
+For example, we can generally assume that the managers at FMI Large Cap (FMIHX), which had 6.0% of its stock portfolio invested in wide-moat-rated Bank of New York Mellon (BK) at the end of the December quarter, compared to just 2.0% in non-rated Willis Group Holdings (WSH), have a higher degree of conviction in Bank of New York than they do in Willis Group.
 That said, position size can sometimes be influenced by how much a portfolio manager wants to commit to a particular sector (especially when there are only a few truly investable ideas in that sector).
-It can also be influenced by large legacy positions that have become difficult to unwind.
+It can also be influenced by large legacy positions that have become difficult to unwind over time.

-We define high-conviction purchases as instances where managers make meaningful additions to their existing holdings, or make significant new-money purchases in names that were not in their portfolio at the end of the previous quarter, with a focus on the impact these transactions have on the overall portfolio.
-We believe that new-money purchases provide us with the most insight into what our top managers think are the most attractive buying opportunities, as portfolio managers tend to only put money to work in new names when their purchase decision carries a very high degree of conviction.
-This is based on the belief that it is far easier for investment managers to put money to work in holdings that they are already comfortable with than it is for them to make a bet on a name that would represent a new addition to the portfolio.
+We define high-conviction purchases as instances where managers make meaningful additions to their existing holdings, or make significant new-money purchases in names that were not in their portfolio at the end of the previous quarter, with a focus on the impact these transactions have on the portfolio overall.
+We believe that new-money purchases provide us with the most insight into what our top managers think are the most attractive buying opportunities, as portfolio managers tend to put money to work in new names only when their purchase decision carries a high degree of conviction.
+This is based on the belief that it is far easier for investment managers to put money to work in holdings they are already comfortable with than it is for them to make a bet on a name representing a new addition to their portfolio.

-When looking at all of these different stock purchases, though, it pays to remember that the decision to buy these securities was made during a prior period.
-This means that the prices our top managers paid will likely be different from today's trading levels.
-As such, a stock that had our managers excited in the latest period might end up being less (or more) attractive, depending on the direction that the markets or the news flow for a particular firm has taken.
-With the S&P 500 trading in a range of 1,335 to 1,465 during the third quarter, and closing out last week at around 1,360, it is highly likely that some of the prices our managers paid during the most recent period were slightly higher than the prices investors are seeing today.
-This once again exemplifies our ongoing belief that it is extremely important for investors to assess the current attractiveness of any security they are considering by looking at some of the measures that our stock analysts' research regularly provides us with, like the Morningstar Rating for Stocks, and the price/fair value estimate ratio.
+When looking at all of these different stock purchases, however, it pays to remember that the decision to buy these securities was made during a prior period.
+This means that the prices our top managers paid will likely be different from today's trading levels, increasing the importance that investors assess the current attractiveness of any security that they might be considering for purchase by looking at some of the measures that our stock analysts' research regularly provides us with, like the Morningstar Rating for Stocks and the price/fair value estimate ratio.

 If you're interested in receiving e-mail alerts about upcoming articles from The Ultimate Stock-Pickers Team, please sign up here.

-Disclosure: Greggory Warren does not own shares in any of the securities mentioned above.
+Disclosure: Greggory Warren own shares in the following securities mentioned above: VCA Antech.
 It should also be noted that Morningstar's Institutional Equity Research Service offers research and analyst access to institutional asset managers.
 Through this service, Morningstar may have a business relationship with fund companies discussed in this report.
 Our business relationships in no way influence the funds or stocks discussed here.